Reading Your Texas Car Accident Report

 Information about all passengers and bystanders involved in the accident is also recorded on page one.
 This information includes seating position, seatbelt use, airbag deployment and whether a passenger was ejected or killed.

-If a commercial vehicle (such as a truck or bus) was involved in the accident, details are recorded here on page three.
-Accidents involving commercial vehicles require additional information such as carrier name, cargo type and vehicle weight.
+If a commercial vehicle (such as a truck or bus) was involved in the accident, details are also recorded on page two.
+Accidents involving commercial vehicles require additional information, such as carrier name, cargo type and vehicle weight.
 Additional driver information includes license class and permits.